marcelm/cutadapt/doc/guide.rst

 Linked adapters without anchoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This adapter type is especially suited for trimming CRISR screening reads.

 Sometimes, the 5' adapter of a linked adapter pair should not be anchored.
 It is possible to
 specify linked adapters also with ``-g ADAPTER1...ADAPTER2`` (note that ``-g`` is used instead
 of ``-a``).
-These work just like the linked adapters described in the previous section,
+These work like the linked adapters described in the previous section, but with
+these two differences:

-*except that the 5' adapter is not anchored by default*.
+* The 5' adapter is not anchored by default.
+(So neither the 5' nor 3' adapter are anchored.)
+* *Both* adapters are required.
+If one of them is not found, the read is not trimmed.

+That is, when you use the `--discard-untrimmed`` option (or ``--trimmed-only``) with a
+linked adapter specified with ``-g``, then a read is considered to be trimmed if *both*
+adapter parts (5' and 3') are present in the read.
+This is different from linked adapters
+specified with ``-a``, where a non-anchored 3' adapter is optional.

 This feature has been added on a tentative basis.
 It may change in the next program version.

 .. versionadded:: 1.13

+.. versionchanged:: 1.15
+    Require both adapters for a read to be trimmed.

 Linked adapter statistics